loopdash/loopdash/src/glossary/filter.md

 title: Filter - Loopdash
 h1: Filter
 h2: What does it mean?
-summary: A filter in WordPress is a function that allows developers to modify or manipulate data before it is displayed or processed by WordPress core or plugins.
+description: A filter in WordPress is a function that allows developers to modify or manipulate data before it is displayed or processed by WordPress core or plugins.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly